US Dollar / Swiss Franc Forecast to 2030

 What is the US Dollar / Swiss Franc forecast for 2030?

-The page provides a 2030 scenario range for US Dollar / Swiss Franc, including conservative, base, and optimistic paths rather than one fixed target.
+This page shows a 2030 scenario range for US Dollar / Swiss Franc, including conservative, base, and optimistic paths rather than one fixed target price.

 Could US Dollar / Swiss Franc outperform EUR/USD (major pair) by 2030?